HoangTran0410/p5.AwsomeShape/README.md

 myButton.resize(250, 100);
 ```

-AwsomeBox also contain other properties that can be changed to alter their appearance:
+AwsomeShape also contain other properties that can be changed to alter their appearance:
 ```javascript
 // All value below is default value myButton.fillColor = "#0000";       // Background color - default is transparent color